23 Ways to Warm Your Deck in Winter

 How much area does a patio heater cover?

 You don’t actually need to heat the entire deck but the sitting area.
-Placing a heater in the centre or directed towards the sitting area, creating a comfortable space to enjoy your deck.
+Placing a heater in the centre or directed towards the sitting area creates a comfortable space to enjoy your deck.

-Keep in mind a 3’x6’ table sitting six, requires a space 8’ x 11’.
-A table heater needs to heat the entire length of the table area, as the heat radiates out from the centre of the heater.
-A 5000 BTUs heater will heat up to 6’ around the heater.
-Our table of six will need a 5000 BTUs heater.
+Keep in mind a 3’x6’ table sitting six requires a space 8’ x 11’.
+A table heater needs to heat the entire length of the table area as the heat radiates out from the centre of the heater.
+A 5000 BTU heater will heat up to 6’ around the heater.
+Our table of six will need a 5000 BTU heater.

-Roughly for every 1 000 additional BTUs adds 1’ of distance from the heater being heated.
-A 10000 BTUs heater will heat up to 10’ around the heater.
+Roughly for every 1,000 additional BTUs adds 1’ of distance from the heater being heated.
+A 10000 BTU heater will heat up to 10’ around the heater.
 Over 10 000 BTUs heaters start to lose their effectiveness.
-Effective heating reducing to roughly ½ foot for every additional 1000 BTUs beyond the 10’ radius.
+Effective heating reduced to roughly ½ foot for every additional 1000 BTUs beyond the 10’ radius.

 Stay warm, my friend and enjoy your deck all year long.